 Interested?
 Listen to Josh Welker, assistant professor of art, as he discusses the importance of Christians creating excellent art amidst an unbelieving world.
 Also, learn how Taylor can further challenge and broaden your perspective on culture, faith and belief through supplemental, off-campus art experiences.

-Celebrating the Art of Creating and Creation
+Celebrating the art of creating and creation

 Do you believe the beauty of God is revealed in His creation?
-Do you believe Christians, reflecting His nature, are designed to create and appreciate beauty?
-If so, Taylor University's Art Department is the place for you.
+Do you believe that because we are made in God's image, we are designed to create and appreciate beauty?
+If so, Taylor University's art department is the place for you.

 Interested?
-Take the Next Step
+Take the next step

 Watch Jonathan Bouw, department co-chair and professor of art, as he outlines the purpose and opportunities offered through the art program as well as how you, as an art student, will be well-prepared for life beyond the college experience.

 Suzie Dittenber’s and Josh Welker’s art exhibition, PORTMANTEAUX, September 17th – October 13th, will close on Tuesday, October 13.
 Closing reception will be held in the Metcalf Gallery at 6 PM.